DavidCMurphy/MoneySender/README.md

 This exercise was completed in under 5 hours and was required to match a design specification, time was a consideration in some of the choices made.

-To run the app install the dependancies and run the app, you can do this through npm with:
+To run the app install the dependencies and run the app, you can do this through npm with:

 ```
 npm install